Media are sad at lack of "squeaky toy phallus" incident. So far! – Whale Oil Beef Hooked | Whaleoil Media

 They ACTUALLY reported that NOTHING happened.
-That’s how disappointing they are!
+That’s how disappointed they are!

 There has been no sequel to last year’s “dildo-gate” at Waitangi, with no sex toys flying through the air ahead of the weekend’s celebrations.